stephengold/Minie/README.md

 #### For Ant projects

-For projects built using [Ant][], download the 3 non-standard libraries:
+For projects built using [Ant], download the 3 non-standard libraries from GitHub:

  + https://github.com/stephengold/Minie/releases/tag/1.3.0for32
  + https://github.com/stephengold/jme3-utilities/releases/tag/heart-4.3.0for32